0121 746 3360

 If you're married or in a civil partnership and there are no children

-- If none of the above, your husband, wife or registered civil partner will inherit everything.
+Your husband, wife or civil partner will automatically inherit everything.

 If you're married or in a civil partnership with children